 <user_name>, when using SQL Server authentication, is the login name of the user that you want to use to connect to the HPC database

 <password>, when using SQL Server authentication, is the password for the user

 To test the connection to the database and go to the next step, click Next.

 - If an error message appears that states the remote database could not be accessed, review the information that you specified and try again.
 If you continue to see the error message, security might not be properly configured for the database, or Windows Firewall on the remote database server might not be permitting the head node computer to connect.
 Review Step 1: Prepare the Remote Database Servers, and ensure that the remote database server meets the requirements listed there.

 - Installation of HPC Pack with a remote database can fail if the machine account of the head node was previously associated as a normal user (not an owner) of the database.
 If this problem occurs, remove the machine account of head node from the list of users of the database.

 Repeat the two previous steps for all HPC databases that you selected to install on a remote database server.

 Continue to follow the steps in the installation wizard to complete the installation of HPC Pack.

-For more information about deploying the head node computer, see Step 2: Deploy the Head Node in the Getting Started Guide for HPC Pack.
+For more information about deploying the head node computer, see the Getting Started Guide for HPC Pack.

 If an error message appears during the final installation process that states an HPC service could not be started, it might indicate a connection problem between the head node computer and the remote database server where you installed the HPC database for that service.
 For example, if the error message is for the HPC Management Service, the HPC database affected is the cluster management database.
 Select to retry the installation because this might indicate only a transient issue.
 If the installation succeeds, continue to monitor for issues in the future, and consider changing the remote database server where you store the HPC database.
 If the installation fails again, try troubleshooting the connection between the head node computer and the remote database server, or try installing the HPC database on a different server.